spryker/spryker-docs/docs/scos/dev/back-end-development/client/using-and-configuring-redis-as-a-key-value-storage.md

 ## Browsing the data from Redis

-To be able to browse the data that's stored in Redis, you must set up Redis Desktop Manager(RDS).
-[Install RDS](http://redisdesktop.com/download) and then configure as shown on the screenshot below.
+To browse the data that's stored in Redis, you must set up Redis Desktop Manager(RDS).
+[Install RDS](http://redisdesktop.com/download) and then configure it as shown on the following screenshot.

 Find the current Redis Port in `config/Shared/config_default-development.php`.
 ![Redis setup](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Yves/Using+Redis+as+a+KV+Storage/redis-setup.png)